cosmos/ibc/spec/core/ics-002-client-semantics/README.md

     such as Tendermint, less than a third of block producers MAY be Byzantine.

   Unless the state machine satisfies all of the above properties, the IBC protocol may not work as intended, e.g., users' assets might be stolen.
+Note that specific client types may require additional properties.

 * `Height` specifies the order of the state updates of a state machine, e.g., a sequence number.
   This entails that each state update is mapped to a `Height`.